ag-perception-wallis-lab/deadleaves/README.md

 ## Installation

-On Linux and Max you can install this package directly from gitlab through
+You can install this package directly from gitlab through
 ```
 pip install git+https://git.rwth-aachen.de/ag-perception-tuda/research/dead_leaves.git
 ```
 This will prompt a username and password request.

+This should work for Mac and Linux without any adjustments.
+For usage on Windows make sure you have the [**Git credential manager (GCM)**](github.com/git-ecosystem/git-credential-manager) setup as part of the git for Windows installation, otherwise the installation will fail without allowing you to put in credentials.

 ## Generating images